Castleton University: Ellis Hall

-Longfellow’s Wayside Inn, MA (Jerusha can’t resist living males).
+Longfellow’s Wayside Inn, MA (The spirit known as “Jerusha” can’t resist living males).

 Battery Carriage House Inn, SC (The spirit of a gentleman comforts and watches women closely).

 Saint Francis Inn, FL (The spirit of a soldier kisses sleeping brides).

 Ellis Hall, VT (A lonely female spirit in Ellis Hall got a little too close to a female resident in at least one case).

 Changes in a structure can act like an environmental trigger, and draw spirits inside to visit, stay and be active once more.

 Brumder Mansion, WI (When the bar was built in the basement theatre, certain spirits became more active there).

 Cincinnati Music Hall, OH (When musical events began to be held here just after the hall opened, spirits would be seen arriving in the elevator and staying to enjoy the concert dressed in their finery).

 The Alamodome, TX (After it opened for events, spirits connected to the land started to attend for free).

 Ellis Hall, VT (Some spirits may have been attracted to Ellis Hall when it became an all Freshman resident dormitory because of all the tom-foolery, pranks and other rambunctious behavior).